jwmarshall69/my-first-docs-repo/week13-notes.md

 ---

-## 📝 Notes - Week 12 Highlights
+## 📝 Notes - Week 13 Highlights

-- Created documentation task Issues in GitHub
-- Used checklist to track progress
-- Applied Labels for better task management
-- Linked commits to Issues for auto-closing
+- Structured the repo with README, LICENSE, and CONTRIBUTING
+- Improved the professional appearance of the project
+- Now ready for collaborators and open-source publishing

 ---